volodymyrhudyma/blog/content/blog/learn-and-invert-a-binary-search-tree-in-javascript.md

 Inverting a Binary Search Tree is not the number one skill you need nowadays, but it will definitely improve your general knowledge.

-It is also asked on an interviews pretty often, so make sure to understand the topic and implement inverting algorithm by memory at least once.
+It is also asked in interviews pretty often, so make sure to understand the topic and implement the inverting algorithm by memory at least once.

 Quick recap:

-* Tree is a collection of nodes connected by edges.
+* A Tree is a collection of nodes connected by edges.
-* Binary Tree is a tree, where each node has at most two children, which are called left and right child
+* A Binary Tree is a tree, where each node has at most two children, which are called left and right child
-* Binary Search Tree is a Binary Tree, where the values are placed in such a way that the left children must be smaller than the parent, the right children - bigger
+* A Binary Search Tree is a Binary Tree, where the values are placed in such a way that the left children must be smaller than the parent, the right children - bigger